For every hundred painted thangkas, there’s maybe one appliqué thangka.

 Eastern spirituality had entered our awareness from an early age and was an ingredient in the human potential milieu in which we immersed ourselves.
 The Esalen Institute was just down the road with its mind-expanding ideas and beautiful hot tubs, open to the public after midnight, clothing discouraged.
 Most of our soaks were in simpler surroundings, nearby in the redwood clad hills of the Santa Cruz mountains.

 We were insatiably curious and at least some of us were oriented toward growth in every aspect of our lives.
 So when we saw the flyers announcing that a Tibetan holy man was coming to speak on the East Field, we flocked to see him with the same enthusiasm we would have taken to a Grateful Dead concert or a walk in the woods on magic mushrooms or a vision quest.

 This was His Holiness’ first visit to the United States.
-He was not greeted by statesmen but was welcomed to university campuses around the country.
-I have no idea how our small, nonconformist, liberal arts college got on the itinerary.
+He was not greeted by statesmen but was welcomed to college campuses around the country.
+I have no idea how our small, nonconformist university got on the itinerary.
 And I don’t remember what His Holiness talked about that day (but there’s a recording and I will add something from it!) or what my first impression was.
 He spoke in Tibetan, translated into English by an interpreter, though his English was already remarkably good.

 It was a sunny day, and I knew I was in the right place.
 Little did I know where that “place” really was and that a seed planted there would grow into a path.